Embedded insurance is one of the hottest trends in the industry in 2024.

 The embedded insurance market has significant growth potential in the coming years.

-In the property and casualty sector alone, it’s expected to grow at a CAGR of 25% to 2030, potentially reaching over $500 billion in global premiums, or 20% of the total market.
+According to the latest embedded insurance trends and statistics, in the property and casualty sector alone, embedded insurance is expected to grow at a CAGR of 25% to 2030, potentially reaching over $500 billion in global premiums, or 20% of the total market.

 Including life and health insurance, embedded insurance could generate more than $3 trillion in market value – that is to the benefit of companies that embrace it.